mdsiamulislam/IOMStudentApp/README.md

-# iom2411
+# IOM2411

 A Flutter project for managing class schedules and resources.
+This app helps students efficiently organize their class schedules and access essential resources such as Zoom links and Telegram groups.

 ## Overview

-This project is designed to help students easily manage their class schedules and access resources like Zoom links and Telegram groups.
-The app provides a clear and organized view of your class routines, with direct access to the necessary communication tools.
+The app provides a clear and organized view of class routines, along with direct access to communication tools.
+It fetches data from various JSON APIs to display schedules, manage class groups, and access lecture notes and recordings.

 ## Getting Started

-This project is the starting point for a Flutter application focused on education management.
-Below are some resources to help you if this is your first Flutter project:
+To start with this project, you can follow these resources:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

-For more comprehensive guidance, refer to the [Flutter documentation](https://docs.flutter.dev/), which offers tutorials, samples, and a complete API reference.
+- [Flutter Documentation](https://docs.flutter.dev/): Comprehensive guidance, tutorials, and API references.

 ## Data Sources

 ### Homepage JSON

-The app uses a JSON API to fetch class schedules and other relevant data.
-Here are the JSON links used in the project:
+The app uses the following JSON APIs to fetch class schedules and other relevant data:

 - [Schedule Data (Link 1)](https://json.link/Th2iPxT1QO)
 - [Schedule Data (Link 2)](https://json.link/oJAzmxf0Pv.json)

-The structure of the JSON data is as follows:
+**Sample JSON Structure:**

 ```json
 {